History of Tallahassee, Florida: Becoming capital

 The founding of Tallahassee was largely a matter of convenience.
 In 1821, Florida was ceded by Spain to the United States.
 A territorial government was established, but the impracticalities of alternately meeting in St. Augustine and Pensacola, the two largest cities in the territory at the time (the Spaniards had built a road), led territorial governor William Pope Duval to appoint two commissioners to establish a more central meeting place.

 In October 1823, John Lee Williams of Pensacola and Dr. William Simmons of St. Augustine selected the former Indian settlement of Tallahassee, roughly midway between the two cities, as a suitable place.
 Their decision was also based on its elevation and location near a beautiful waterfall, now part of Cascades Park, and the old capital of the Apalachee chiefdom, Anhaica, burned by Andrew Jackson in 1818.
 Neamathla, a Creek chief, was living there in a new town called Cohowofooche.
-In October 1823, Williams and Simmons met with Neamathla to tell him of the new territory's plan to locate its capital in Tallahassee.
-Neamathla objected but gave his grudging approval with the stipulation they not tell other Seminoles of his consent.
-A year later, Neamathla threatened to make the streets of Tallahassee "run red with blood," unless the white settlers left.
-"DuVal, backed by a regiment of U.S. Army soldiers, met with Neamathla and his 600 warriors.
-DuVal illegally deposed Neamathla as head of the Seminoles, and ordered the Indians to a reservation near Tampa."

 In March of the following year it was formally proclaimed the capital.
-Florida did not become a state, however, until 1845 (Tebeau:122).
+Florida did not become a state, however, until 1845.

 On November 1, 1823, John Lee Williams wrote to Florida congressional delegate (and later governor) Richard Keith Call about the location of the capital: